 Even the most dedicated planner or wedding consultant can miss out on a popular booking, or fail to satisfy a client.
 Business insurance protects against lawsuits, injuries, and other risks that could harm your business.
 It also helps you comply with state laws and venue insurance requirements.

-A BOP bundles commercial property insurance and general liability insurance under one plan.
-It's often the most cost-effective type of commercial insurance for event planners.
+A BOP bundles commercial property insurance and general liability coverage in one plan.
+It's often the most cost-effective type of wedding planner business insurance.

-Also called errors and omissions insurance (E&O), this policy covers mistakes and oversights, such as booking an unsatisfactory venue.
+Also called errors and omissions insurance (E&O), this policy covers mistakes and oversights, such as failure to book a wedding venue on time.
 It can often be combined with a BOP.

 Most states require workers' comp for event planning businesses that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.